Macrometacorp/docs/docs/search/example/patterns.md

   RETURN review.Property_Name
 ```

-This example queries a list of 3,963 records as shown below.
+The result is a list of 3,963 reviews.

 | Property_Name |
 | --- |